Apply from Trinidad and Tobago

 Trinidad and Tobago nationals are currently exempt from Home Office English language requirements.
 Grade III in the CSEC is considered suitable to meet the University's English language requirements.

-For more help and advice, get in touch with our agent in the Caribbean — they'll be happy to help!
+For further assistance and guidance, get in touch with our agent in the Caribbean.
+They will be happy to provide the support you need.

 You can also visit UKESC’s website for details of their upcoming visits to the region.
 These typically occur between September and November, and again in March–April.